DevFelipeRT/quotation-system/src/Shared/Discovery/README.md

 Providers themselves can use Discovery for advanced scenarios:

-* **Auto-binding event listeners, command handlers, strategies, or any interface-driven class.**
+* **Auto-binding event listeners, command handlers, strategies, or any interface-driven classes.**
 * This pattern is ideal for event-driven, CQRS, or plugin-heavy architectures.

 **Example: Handler Auto-Binding from within a Provider**